fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 .# Abstract

-This draft summarizes the results in some experiments looking at the impact of proposed changes to STUN and ICE based on the latest consumer NATs.
+This draft summarizes the results in some experiments looking at the impact of proposed changes to  ICE based on the latest consumer NATs.

-This draft is not meant to every become an RFC.
+This draft is not meant to  become an RFC.
 It is purely information to help guide development of other specifications.